-Gender: MaleAllergy Scale: 4 - Hypo-AllergenicActivity Level: ActiveShedding: Will Not Shed Expected Size: 14-16 lbs.
+Gender: FemaleAllergy Scale: 4 - Hypo-AllergenicActivity Level: LightShedding: Will Not Shed Expected Size: 16-20 lbs.

-There are four in this litter, two boys and two girls, two are white with some buff and the other two have more color, one brown and the other black.
-Mom and dad are both pure Coton.
-Mom is all white and she weighs 16#.
+There are three females in this litter, two are brown and white and the other all white.
+Mom and dad are both pure bred Cotons.
+Mom is all white and she weighs 14#.
 Dad is all white and he weighs 18#.
 We will be selling this litter as pet quality and companion only, this means that they are pure bred but will come with no papers for breeding rights or show potential.

 About This Breed: